Hjorthmedh/RGCmorphology/ms/intro.md

 ## Quantifying RGC morphology

 Our aim was to use machine learning tools to predict RGC type by morphology.
-To do this, we translate each RGC morphology into a set of numbers quantifying that RGC.
+To do this, we translated each RGC morphology into a set of numbers quantifying that RGC.
 Fifteen morphological features were calculated (Table 2).
-Together they define a feature vector, which captured both large-scale characteristics of the neuron such as stratification depth, area of the dendritic arbor and number of branches, and also finer aspects such as the mean angle and the tortuosity of the branches (Figure\ 2).
+Together they define a feature vector, which captured both large-scale characteristics of the neuron such as stratification depth, area of the dendritic arbor and number of branches, and also finer aspects such as the mean angle and tortuosity of branches (Figure\ 2).

 ## Single features do not uniquely predict RGC type